Ancient Manuscripts showcase the civilization of West Africans during the Middle Ages.

-Hundreds of thousands of ancient manuscripts have been collected in Timbuktu, Mali, the legendary city founded as a commercial center in West Africa nine hundred years ago.
+Hundreds of thousands of ancient manuscripts have been collected in Timbuktu, Mali, the legendary city founded as a commercial center in West Africa 900 years ago.

 Hidden in cellars or buried, hid between the mosque’s mud walls and safeguarded by their patrons, many of these manuscripts survived the city’s decline.
 They now form the collection of several libraries in Timbuktu, which hold up to 700,000 manuscripts.
 Some were written in the town itself, others (including exclusive copies of the Qur’an for wealthy families) were imported through the lively book trade.

 Timbuktu was once a flourishing center of Saharan trade, and the home of a prestigious university, l’Université de Sankoré de Tombouctou, believed to be one of the first in the world.
 It was known, at its peak, as a city of books.